-- A. You must submit to the instructor a written explanation of why you think your mark should be altered.
+A. You must submit to the instructor the hard copy of a written request (No Email) explaining why you think your mark should be altered.
 Please note statements such as "I need a higher grade to apply to X" are not compelling.
-Also, please note that upon re-grade your mark may go down, stay the same, or go up. - B. Attach to your written explanation your original assignment, including all of the original comments.
+Also, please note that upon re-grade your mark may go down, stay the same, or go up.

+B. Attach to your written explanation your original assignment, including all of the original comments.
 Submit a hardcopy of the package to the instructor during office hours.